At this point, after practicing the concepts in Letterforms at Their Core, you're ready to start moving on to bigger and better things!

 It may sound silly, but what makes an H look great?
 What makes the H look proper?
 Well, the answer is, consistent vertical strokes (the same weight) as well as a slightly thinner horizontal stroke to connect the vertical strokes.

-If you've been studying typography for a while, you'll notice the little details such as a .5 millimeter difference in weight on the horizontal crossbar.
+If you've been studying typography for a while, you'll notice the little details such as a 0.5-millimeter difference in weight on the horizontal crossbar.
 Why is the crossbar nearly a hairline smaller than the vertical strokes?
 Because the H needs to feel balanced and not overweighted where the strokes meet.
 With the tiny hairline difference, the H becomes more pleasant to the eye and not an eyesore when being read at small sizes.
-Those little details are not only necessary for type design but lettering as well.
+Those little details are necessary not only for type design but for lettering as well.

 Keeping all that in mind, draw two vertical strokes with the same width and a crossbar with a hairline difference.
 The width of the H is up to you if you'd like to explore—but for this tutorial, we'll make it similar to our reference sheet.